kleros/tag-registry-rewards/README.md

 Distribute the rewards on the testnet to make sure you don't mess up.
 Deploy a test ERC-20 contract in Sokol chain for this purpose, and set it on the `.env`.

-You can optionally pass a file containing the rewards with `--file filename.json`.
-This removes the need to calculate the rewards twice, which can change if any of the contracts addressed in the tags are used.
-You should always  Use this to prevent issues with Etherscan.
+You must pass a file containing the transactions with `--file filename.json`.

-Sanity check list:
-- Wrong stipend
-- Wrong new tag ratio

-Problems you avoid by passing file as argument:
-- Etherscan scraping not working
-- Etherscan throttling
-- Wrong dates

-You can't really test the stipend, so don't get it wrong.
-If you mistype it and there're not enough funds, the bot will refuse to distribute.
-If it's less, then it will go through, but you can do another distribution with the portion of the stipend you missed.
-So, the safest approach is to make sure the bot doesn't hold more than the supposed stipend.
+Note, the stipend is used here to revert if the stipend is greater than the current balance.
+It will not affect the transactions in any way, because they have alredy been generated.

 If nothing went wrong, proceed with the real distribution.